CoffeeBeanSoftware/iox-yocto-build/CreatingBuildAppliance.md

 ifconfig eth0
 ```

-From that point I was able to use SSH to connect to the VM from my OSX terminal, which is a more convenient way to work.
+From that point I was able to use SSH to connect to the VM, at the IP address shown by the `ifconfig eth0` command, from my OSX terminal, which is a more convenient way to work.
 To make that even more convenient, I used `sshpass` like this:

 `sshpass -p "builder" ssh -o StrictHostKeyChecking=no builder@192.168.255.142`